sensu/sensu-docs/content/sensu-go/6.0/reference/entities.md

 deregistration  |
 -------------|------
 description  | Map that contains a handler name to use when an entity is deregistered.
-See [deregistration attributes][2] for more information. required     | false type         | Map example      | {{< language-toggle >}}
+See [deregistration attributes][2] for more information.
+**Note**: agent entity `deregistration` can be centrally managed using sensuctl, the web-ui, or the Sensu entities API.
+The `agent.yaml` file values for this attribute are only used to bootstrap the entity record if it does not already exist.
+required     | false
+type         | Map
+example      | {{< language-toggle >}}